If you’re looking for a convenient way to get more nutrients into your fertility diet, then a maca fertility smoothie just might do the trick!

 - how to use it and for how long.

-In addition, you’ll get a fertility-boosting maca smoothie recipe that you can make at home.
+To kick things off, let’s have a look at a simple fertility-boosting maca smoothie recipe that you can make at home.

 MAIN BENEFITS OF USING MACA POWDER IN A FERTILITY SMOOTHIE

 Before we dive into the specific benefits of maca root, there are a few important things to be aware of:

 - there doesn’t seem to be any human studies confirming maca’s fertility benefits for women.
 Most of the science around this comes from animal studies (like this one) showing that maca increases litter size in mice.

 - maca’s popularity as a fertility supplement for women is based mainly on anecdotal reports (source).

 Despite the lack of studies performed with women, maca does have other proven benefits that provide clues as to why it’s marketed as a fertility booster